nolanschan/Speaker-Identification-using-GMMs/README.md

 Note : Directory path used for train and test data in code train_models.py and test_speaker.py needs to be properly set depending upon the path where you download the data-set.

-## Future Work
+## Results and Future Work

-Due to the small dataset used, the model was only successful about 2/3 of the time at identifying the speaker.
-To improve the performance, more voice samples (available in the main Speech Commands Dataset) will likely be needed for training.
+Due to the small dataset used (about 5-13 seconds, including silence, of voice clips per speaker), in general the model is only successful about 2/3 of the time at identifying the speaker.
+The only exception is when the model is trained on the same word (4x) used for testing.
+In such cases, even though the test clip is previously unseen, the model is able to identify the speaker 100% of the time.

+To improve performance, more voice samples (available in the main Speech Commands Dataset) will likely be needed for training.
+Data can also be augmented (for example by introducing noise) in order to increases the robustness of the model.

-Other ML/DL models could be implemented instead / in addition to GMM.
+Other ML/DL algorithms could be implemented instead/in addition to GMM.

-It should also be possible to extend this model to perform speech recognition and speaker verification.
+It should also be possible to extend this model to perform speech recognition and/or speaker verification.